mytech-today-now/business_scraper/.augment/rules/2025-08-19_AugmentAIRulesUserGuidelines.md

 - Adapt architecture patterns to the project’s domain.
 - Maintain strict security and testing standards.
 - Follow consistent documentation practices.
 - Implement structured error handling and logging.

+### At All Time:
+- Follow the Rules and Guidelines for the project.
+- Plan out your actions.
+- Work logically through the process.
+- Be sure to cover all of the instances where am enhancement alters the application.
+- Handle errors and fallback to seamless solutions.